Stripe in Italy

 * Use [Stripe.js](https://stripe.com/docs/js) or [Checkout](https://stripe.com/payments/checkout) to accept payment details and send them to Stripe servers without them passing through your servers.

-### What are the methods used by Stripe to limit the risk of fraud?
+## What methods does Stripe use to limit the risk of fraud?

 All Stripe users automatically benefit from fraud protection systems, at no additional cost.
 The core component is [Radar](https://stripe.com/docs/radar), the machine learning system developed internally by Stripe to provide maximum protection against fraud in real time.